exercism/v3/languages/csharp/docs/examples/new-reference-doc-readonly-vs-const.md

----
-name: "[C#] Add new reference document"
-about: Use this template to create an issue to add a new reference document
-title: "[C#] Add new reference document: readonly vs const"
-labels: type/new-reference, status/help-wanted
-assignees: ""
----

 # [C#] Add new reference document: readonly vs const

 This issue describes how to add a new [C# reference document][reference]: readonly vs const.